 The git branch command lists all of the branches that we have stored locally in our repository:

-We can see that only one branch has been cloned.
+Only one branch has been cloned.
 This is the master branch.

 You must specify the –single-branch flag if you want to clone a single branch.
 The –branch flag alone specifies the branch you want to check out when you navigate into a repository.
-A clone operation with only the –branch flag still fetches all of the branches in a repository.
+A clone operation with only the –branch flag still fetches all the branches in a repository.

 The –single-branch flag is supported from Git version 1.7.10 and in future versions.